Rust-Native Quantum Compilation for HPC

 pip install arvak[pennylane]

-Write once, run on any HAL-compliant backend.
+Write once, run on any HAL-Contract compliant backend.
 Simulator to supercomputer.

 First-class SLURM and PBS support.
 OIDC authentication.
 LUMI and LRZ as first-class citizens.